 To maintain their BCPA certification, APHA members may earn CEs by taking courses at a discount at APHA's sister site, PracticeUP!Online (online courses).
 When a course listed at PracticeUP! lists the availability of CEs, it means that course has been pre-approved for a specific number of CEs, which varies according to the course.

-- If you aren't sure whether you want to be certified, you can take a free course to figure that out: Is Advocacy Certification Right for You?
+- Take a free course to determine if YOU need certification: Is Advocacy Certification Right for You?

 - Learn more about which courses offer CEs.